RF Spectrum Page Overview

 Name - The name of the AP (or MAC address if a name hasn't been configured).

 Channels used - The channels currently in use by this AP.
-Listed as 2.4 Ghz channel, then 5 GHz channel.
+Listed as 2.4 Ghz channel, 5 GHz channel, and 6 GHz channel.

 Avg. channel utilization (2.4 GHz) - Average utilization over the last 80 seconds for the AP's client-serving 2.4 GHz radio channel.